 Taking the humble carrot up a notch, Lacquered Coriander Carrots are a beautiful, one-skillet dish that comes together in a flash.

 In our home, my bunnies love my Lacquered Coriander Carrots.
 They are sweet, aromatic, and totally delish.
-Not to mention, it is a toss all-in-one skillet recipe that even a child can throw together.
-This easy carrot side dish goes well with chicken, pork, or any holiday meal.
+Not to mention, it is a toss-all-in-one skillet recipe that even a child can throw together.
+This easy carrot side dish goes well with chicken, pot roast, or any holiday meal.
 You can triple the recipe and repurpose any leftovers into a lunchtime soup by blending it into broth and cream or swirl it into the Humm’n Hummus recipe for a carrot twist if you want to get really creative.
-So many recipes, so little carrots.
+So many recipes, so few carrots.

 Recipe for Lacquered Coriander Carrots

 - 2 Tablespoons extra-virgin olive oil

 - 1/4 cup mirin cooking rice wine or dry sherry

 - 1 pound medium carrots, scrubbed and trimmed and cut into quarters, lengthwise.

 Combine the olive oil, maple syrup, mirin, balsamic, coriander, salt, pepper, and carrots in a heavy bottom skillet with lid.
 Cover, cooking on medium- low heat for about 12-15 minutes (depending on the thickness of your carrots), until fork tender.

 Uncover the skillet and cook, stirring constantly, until the carrots caramelize.
 This will usually take another 5 minutes.
 Sprinkle with the chopped fresh parsley and serve.